Trebor-Huang/vscode-forester/README.md

 ## Extension Settings

 - Use `forester.path` to configure the path to forester.
 It needs to include the name of the executable too.
-- Use `forester.directories` to specify a list of folders to look for trees.
+- Use `forester.config` to specify the forester config file.
 This should usually be edited per workspace, instead of globally.
+  - In the toml file, add a line `prefixes = ["prfx", ...]` to specify the prefixes to pick from.
+This is used when creating new trees.
 - Use `forester.completion.showID` to toggle whether the tree ID is shown in completions.
 It is recommended to use smaller fonts when switching on this feature.
-There are also plugins to create keybindings for setting toggles.
+There are also plugins to create keybindings for setting toggles, in case you need to switch it on and off quickly.
 VSCode also has a lot of useful settings in the `editor.suggest` section worth looking at in conjunction.
 - Use `forester.create.random` to control whether the tree ID is generated randomly or sequentially.

 ## Known Issues